satyakitalukder/satyaki_Datahack/README.md

      (-- The Python code of the model can be found in this repo.
-It is named 'satyakitalukder_Datahack.ipynb') (-- The final prediction of the model on the test set can be found in the same, in the name 'final.csv')
+It is named 'satyakitalukder_Datahack.ipynb') (-- The final prediction of the model on the test set can be found in the same, in the name 'final.csv') (-- Other related doccuments can be found on the repo itself)